timorzadir/dotfiles/readme.md

-# Asbjørn's dotfiles
+# Tommy's dotfiles

-This is Asbjørn Ulsberg's dotfiles, with awesome stuff in it!
+This is Tommy Mikalsen's dotfiles, with awesome stuff in it!

 ## How does it work?